Luca Zaia: Venetian autonomy

 Zaia was a strong proponent of and oversaw the 2017 Venetian autonomy referendum, in which turnout was 57.2% and 98.1% of participants voted "yes".

 Covid-19 outbreak

 In February 2020 Zaia apologized after criticizing China over the COVID-19 pandemic and claiming that Chinese people "eat live mice".
 Zaia has anyway emerged strengthened from the crisis, widely praised for keeping hospital admissions down.

 Miscellaneous

 In the occasion of the 2011 referendums on four questions concerning the repeal of recent laws regarding the privatisation of water services (two questions), a return to the nuclear energy which had been phased out after the 1987 referendum, and criminal procedure, specifically a provision exempting the Prime Minister and the Ministers from appearing in court, he voted "4 Yes".
 He called for more transparency and demanded more citizens' supervision of public administration.

-Personal life

-Luca Zaia was born on 27 March 1968 in the Province of Treviso.
-In 1993, he received a degree in the science of animal production at the veterinary college of the University of Udine before attending a managerial course.
-He paid his studies by working as a commercial for local discothèques.

-In 1998 Zaia married Raffaella Monti.
-The couple has no children.
-Zaia loves to ride horses and had one for 19 years.

-In August 2006, when he was the Vice President of Veneto, Zaia saved an Albanian citizen who was wedged in a burning car.